fusionjs/fusionjs/fusion-core/docs/guides/universal-code.md

 On some rare occasions, poorly written server-side packages might incur top-level side-effects.
 In those cases, the compiler becomes unable to treeshake the misbehaving dependency in the browser bundle, and compilation typically fails due to unpolyfilled server dependencies.

-A simple way to avoid this issue is to simply load the module dynamically via a good old CommonJS `require` call.
+A simple way to avoid this issue is to load the module dynamically via a good old CommonJS `require` call.

 ```js
 // before